siderolabs/talos/website/content/v1.6/talos-guides/install/bare-metal-platforms/secureboot.md

 First, make sure SecureBoot is enabled in the UEFI firmware.
 For the first boot, the UEFI firmware should be in the setup mode, so that the keys can be enrolled into the UEFI firmware automatically.
+If the UEFI firmware does not support automatic enrollment, you may need to hit Esc to force the boot menu to appear, and select the `Enroll Secure Boot keys: auto` option.

 > Note: There are other ways to enroll the keys into the UEFI firmware, but this is out of scope of this guide.